 District of Columbia Legal Information Washington DC Legal Information

-The voters of Washington, D.C. first approved medical cannabis in 1998 with the passage of Initiative 59 (I-59), but the law was blocked by Congressional action under its constitutional authority over the laws of the District.
-Congress blocked I-59 from being adopted into law through a budget rider that was attached to the District's budget every year until December 2009.
+The voters of Washington, D.C. first approved medical cannabis in 1998 with the passage of Initiative 59 (I-59), but the law was blocked by Congressional action through a budget rider that was attached to the District's budget every year until December 2009.
 Once Congress dropped its opposition, the D.C.
-Council in January 2010 introduced B18-0622: Legalization of Marijuana for Medical Treatment Initiative of 2010 as a replacement for I-59, which was non-binding.
-The final version of B18-0622, which went into effect on July 27, 2010 and is substantially different than I-59, created a "closed system" in which medical cannabis is tracked from cultivation to sales.
-Registered patients are allowed to possess up to two ounces of usable cannabis or its equivalent in other forms (ie. edibles, tinctures, topicals, etc.).
-I-59 allowed personal cultivation but the current law does not.
-Registered cultivation centers supply medical cannabis dispensaries from which patients and their caregivers may purchase no more than two (2) ounces of cannabis in a 30-day period.
+Council passed B18-0622: Legalization of Marijuana for Medical Treatment Initiative of 2010 as a replacement for I-59.
+Registered patients can possess up to two ounces of usable cannabis or its equivalent in other forms (ie. edibles, tinctures, topicals, etc.).
+Registered cultivation centers supply medical cannabis dispensaries.
 Patients whose income is less than 200% of the federal poverty level are entitled to purchase medicine at a reduced rate.

-Many changes to the program were made in 2014.
-The Department of Health began having public meetings of the Medical Marijuana Advisory Committee, and issued regulations adding several new qualifying conditions in May 2014.
-In July 2014, the DC Council passed emergency legislation to lift the physician restrictions on determining qualifying conditions and to increase cultivation center plan limit from 95 to 500 plants.
-The District has since enacted legislation to increase the plant limit to 1,000 plants.
+In July 2014, the DC Council passed emergency legislation to lift the physician restrictions on determining qualifying conditions and to increase cultivation center plant limit from 95 to 500 plants.
+In 2015, they increased the plant limit to 1,000 plants.

 In This Section